What is potassium?

 High potassium

-Foods high in salt and sugar: How to reduce the potassium in potatoes & vegetables:
+How to reduce the potassium in potatoes and vegetables

-- Part boil before roasting and frying.
-Avoid steaming, microwaving, and pressure-cooking.
+• Part boil before roasting and frying.
+Try not to cook

 What if I eat a vegetarian or vegan diet?